-Having an Auger & Auger’s Columbia bicycle accident attorney in your corner is a clear distinction between merely adequate and excellent.
-We have personally seen the way cycling injuries can have lasting consequences — in addition to sustaining physical wounds and loss of income, the cost associated with a lengthy recovery can be financially devastating.
+Having an Auger & Auger Columbia bicycle accident attorney in your corner clearly distinguishes between merely adequate and excellent.
+We have seen how cycling injuries can have lasting consequences — in addition to sustaining physical wounds and loss of income, the cost associated with a lengthy recovery can be financially devastating.
 Defending the rights of the victims should always be honored by holding the at-fault party accountable.

-Currently, approximately 30% of all bicycle accidents involve collisions with vehicles but this percentage can definitely be reduced if both drivers and cyclists accept more education about bike safety.
-The Bike Pedestrian Advisory Committee (BPAC) will be offering educational opportunities in an effort to keep our citizens safer as our bike-sharing initiative hits the city.
+Currently, approximately 30% of all bicycle accidents involve collisions with vehicles, but this percentage can definitely be reduced if drivers and cyclists accept more education about bike safety.
+The Bike Pedestrian Advisory Committee (BPAC) offers educational opportunities to keep our citizens safer as our bike-sharing initiative hits the city.

-According to Section 56-5-3420, a bicyclist is granted the same rights and is subject to the same responsibilities of a driver.
-Being held as equally accountable in the eyes of the law means that the duty of maintaining safety is shared between driver and cyclist.
-While bike-sharing in other cities has shown that the programs may reduce the number of bicycle accidents — it is up to both drivers and cyclists to refrain from distracted movements, each anticipating the behaviors of the other.
+According to Section 56-5-3420, bicyclists are granted the same rights and are subject to the same responsibilities as drivers.
+Being held equally accountable in the eyes of the law means that the duty of maintaining safety is shared between driver and cyclist.
+While bike-sharing in other cities has shown that the programs may reduce the number of bicycle accidents — it is up to drivers and cyclists to refrain from distracted movements, each anticipating the behaviors of the other.

 When you are injured in a bicycle accident, you deserve aggressive representation.
-Not a day goes by that we don’t concern ourselves with the struggles of our clients.
-It is our goal to make sure that the financial difficulties they face are alleviated to the greatest extent possible.
+Not a day goes by that we don’t concern ourselves with our clients’ struggles.
+Our goal is to ensure that the financial difficulties they face are alleviated to the greatest extent possible.